 Fairfield continues to be an integral part of the local health economy and the local community.
 Patients make a conscious choice to choose to come to the Hospital for their treatment and care.
 And we are well aware of this.
-We want all of our patients to have a positive experience and a positive outcome
+We want all of our patients to have a positive experience and a positive outcome a 'not for profit' organisation, those who use our services can be confident that we would never put commercial gain before the safety and quality of the care that we provide.

-We will continue to support the NHS as best we can providing treatment and care.
+We will continue to support the NHS as best we can by providing treatment and care.
 We are aware of our limitations but everyone has a 'can do' attitude and are supportive of the ethos and the culture, which prevails across the organisation.
-As a 'not for profit' organisation, those who use our services can be confident that we would never put commercial gain before the safety and quality of the care that we provide.
+As